 Together, we work to identify shared solutions to policy questions, informed by evidence from research and practice.
 And we help to identify knowledge gaps to guide research agendas – encouraging rigorous, critical and imaginative scholarship.

 We also collaborate with researchers who want to engage the equality and human rights sector in research projects on areas of shared interest.
-If you’d like to discuss ideas for potential collaboration, please get in touch with Katharine Knox, our Head of Research and Policy Impact, at firstname.lastname@example.org
+If you’d like to discuss ideas for potential collaboration, please get in touch with us on firstname.lastname@example.org.

 Through our briefings and newsletter, we make sure research on equality and human rights can be accessed by people who need it.
 You can sign up to our newsletter here.